CHECK OUT OUR SEASON SPECIALS FOR 2018 TO GET THE BEST DISCOUNTS!

 The Neubauers started a Boys Club at the ranch which happened every summer till about 1954.
 The first six weeks of summer was for them and next six were for families.
 They continued to run it as a guest ranch resort till they sold it to relatives, the Jordans and Zarbacks in 1965.
 Easter Sunday, 1966, the original ranch house burned to the ground in 15 minutes.
 A 30-day wonder, it was rebuilt and ready for the first guests June 15th.
 The first guests that summer threw a champagne party of terrazzo chips for the new dining room floor.
 The dance floor is the only part still left of the original floor.

 The oldest building, “Oak Grove Cottage” (1889) stood across the creek in the pasture by the steak fry until yearly snows took its toll, hopefully someday we can rebuilt it.
-The present owners, Mark & Ruth Hartman, purchased the ranch in 1976.
-We are still managing it with the help of our son, Bill and his family…plus our great ranch staff!
+The previous owners, Mark & Ruth Hartman, purchased the ranch in 1976.
+Their son, Bill Hartman and his family, are still managing it to this day…plus our great ranch staff!